bluhbipo/minecraftkittymeowmeowedition/README.md

 - TODO: alternate source of enchanting table
 - netherite is back baby!!!! but we're making it epic...er...
 - the sprint keybind has been backported which is a statement that should have been left un-uttered
+- backported mutton and buffed it to 4 hunger points instead of 3 because what